fleetdm/fleet/articles/comparative-look-at-ws1-and-fleet.md

 ### Conclusion

-The choice between VMware Workspace One and Fleet Device Management hinges on various factors, including organizational size, existing infrastructure, and long-term strategic priorities.
+The choice between VMware Workspace ONE and Fleet Device Management hinges on various factors, including organizational size, existing infrastructure, and long-term strategic priorities.
 As the industry continues to evolve, the value of open-source solutions like Fleet—marked by their flexibility, community support, and transparency—becomes increasingly apparent.
 For organizations navigating the complexities of device management, Fleet offers a compelling alternative that aligns with the needs of a diverse and dynamic IT landscape.

 We invite readers to explore Fleet Device Management further, considering how its open-core, community-driven approach can meet the evolving needs of your organization.
-Check out our [migration guide](https://fleetdm.com/docs/using-fleet/mdm-migration-guide#migration-guide) to move from VMware Workspace One to Fleet.
+Check out our [migration guide](https://fleetdm.com/docs/using-fleet/mdm-migration-guide#migration-guide) to move from VMware Workspace ONE to Fleet.
 Your feedback and questions are invaluable as we continue to navigate the future of device management together.
 [Join the conversation](https://fleetdm.com/support) and let us know your thoughts on this critical topic.